 Help Your Yard Survive the Drought

-The drought in the western part of North Carolina is predicted to persist at least through January 2017.
-Below, and linked is great advice from Extension Horticulture Agent Charlotte Glen on how to Help Your Yard Survive the Drought.
+Below, and linked is great advice from Dr. Charlotte Glen on how to Help Your Yard Survive the Drought.

 - Don’t encourage growth: no new plants, no fertilizing, no pruning, except to remove dead or dying branches.

 - Manage mulch: Ensure all vegetable, flower, and landscape beds have a 2″-4″ layer of mulch to conserve water, keep soil temperatures cool, and prevent weeds from competing.
 Consider mulching in a doughnut around trees and shrubs from the trunk to the drip line to prevent competition from turf, weeds and other plants.
 Keep mulch 6 inches from the base of the trunk.

 - Remove weeds: Prevent them from competing with plants for moisture.